 Analysts agree on more cloud adoption

 The increases are large.
-IDC’s analysts predict that Europe’s cloud computing spend will increase by 27%, see their blog here.
+IDC’s analysts predict that Europe’s cloud computing spend will increase by 27%.
 European enterprises tend to prefer private clouds to the public options.
 They will be investing in cloud infrastructure, IT security and IT training.
 Key projects are likely to be in CRM, ERM, and Big Data.
 Forrester also agrees that the Pandemic has validated the cloud computing trend, and that the spend on cloud services will accelerate to hypergrowth in 2021.
 See their blog here.

 Meanwhile CRN reported that 50 new partners join AWS every day, with MS Azure and Google Cloud competing hard for market share.